sahilkarle/Real-Estate-Price-Predictor-and-Recommendation-System/README.md

 - Explore analytical insights through interactive visualizations.
 - Access personalized property recommendations.

 The app design emphasizes simplicity and functionality, ensuring a seamless user experience.

 ## Results

-The final results of the project are displayed in the form of images and interactive visualizations within the Flask app.
+The project achieves the following outcomes:

+* High Prediction Accuracy: The Random Forest model achieves an R² score of 0.9023.
+* Comprehensive Market Insights: Interactive analytics provide actionable insights into property trends.
+* Tailored Recommendations: The recommender system offers location-based and similarity-driven suggestions.
+This solution empowers users to make informed decisions in the real estate market with confidence.

 ### User Interface